birdofpreyru/csurf/README.md

   to read cookies set for that origin, or the actual HTML served for that user.
-  Sure, a malicious code injected inside your page ([XSS]) will be able to do just the same, and thus to bypass your CSRF protection, however if you allow such injectsion, with or without CSRF protection, you are fucked.
+  Sure, a malicious code injected inside your page ([XSS]) will be able to do just the same, and thus to bypass your CSRF protection, however if you allow such injection, then there is no need to worry about CSRF protection &mdash;
+  with or without it you are fucked.

   This mode of CSRF protection is provided by this library when no [`cookie` option](#cookie) is set.
 It is also implemented somewhat smarter,